tushar-gupta-1995/general-notes/Linear Algrbra/Eigen-Vectors.md

 # Definition
-If on applying a vector transformation (multiplication of matrix), the vector direction changes it is not an eigenvector.
+If on applying a vector transformation (multiplication of matrix), the vector span changes it is not an eigenvector.
+**Remember** span is either same direction or exact opposite direction
 ## Refer:

 ![eigen vector example](images/eigen_vector_example.JPG)